 We've created this herbal coffee blend/herbal coffee recipe to help others on the coffee quitting journey.

-The taste of Purify tea has been described as "coffee-flavored tea" or "the closest herbal coffee substitute to the real thing".
+The taste of Lattea tea has been described as "coffee-flavored tea" or "the closest herbal coffee substitute to the real thing".

 This herbal tea coffee substitute provides the benefits of the three herbal coffee alternatives listed above while being a caffeine free coffee sub so you can drink this any time of the day without feeling jittery or suffering from headaches.
 It is a mixture of chicory root herbal, dandelion root coffee tea, barley, burdock root, and ginger to create a toasted, nutty and slightly bitter taste but not acidic like coffee.
 This balance of flavors creates an aromatic herbal coffee blend that will remind you of the good old days when you were enjoying coffee at home.

-What makes Purify uniquely different from other herbal coffee substitutes on the market?
+What makes Lattea uniquely different from other herbal coffee substitutes on the market?

 Well, there are two things; firstly we have combined these five herbal products (dandelion root coffee, chicory root coffee, barley herbal tea coffee, burdock root tea, and ginger) together based on customer feedback.
 The combination of the five ingredients gives this herbal coffee blend alternative a distinct and rich taste that is stronger than any individual ingredients.